bitinjection/BlogMarkdown/Home.md

 * Adding/removing types requires a lot of work which won't be verified by a compiler
 * Have to add a type field to all types and keep up with these
-* These switch statements tend to poliferate
+* Switch statements tend to poliferate

 The first bullet under the negative criticisms is particularly important.
 Adding or removing types involves modifying a lot of code spread out all over your program, and the compiler will not let you know if you have left anything out in many cases.

 ## Big Jump Table
 The logic of a switch statement or chain of if/else statements based on explicitly defined types may be replaced by a jump table.
-Before diving into the code, imagine a matrix of possible outcomes for the game itself
+Imagine a matrix of possible outcomes for the game itself

 - | Rock | Paper | Scissors |
 - | - | - |